greenonline/ATtiny_HVSP-ISP_stripboard/README.md

 ## Summary

-This is a multi-purpose board:
+This is a multi-purpose board, for DIP-8 ATtiny ICs, designed to be used in conjunction with an Arduino Uno:
 - Development board with on-board I/O (such as buttons, LEDs and potentiometer) for testing code
 - Dual programming board:
   - ISP - Standard